Seasons in the sunset - A seventy (+3) year old looks ahead and back

 “Let’s get out of here,” she said.

-The phrase, “Please help Barbara Kamarowski like me and marry me,” flew into my brain and a pinpoint torch blew through my chest.
+The phrase, “Please help Barbara Kamarowski like me and marry me,” flew into my brain and a pinpoint torch shot into my chest.
 Barbara walked ahead.
 She looked over her shoulder and said, “Be right back.”

-I stood still, frozen in the middle of the street - a statue.
+I stood still, frozen-like, in the middle of the street - a statue.

 My friend, Kenny, approached.
 “What’s going on,” he said.